-Figure 10 shows the deformation distribution at each meshing point when the rotation angle of the pin gear is different.
+Fig. 10 shows the deformation distribution at each meshing point when the rotation angle of the pin gear is different.

-It is known from Fig. 10 that the loaded deformation at the meshing position of the cycloidal-pin gear is basically consistent with the contact force.
+It can be seen from Fig. 10 that the loaded deformation at the meshing position of the cycloidalpin gear is essentially consistent with the contact force.
 With the increase of the pin number, the deformation value at each meshing point first increases to the peak and then decreases.
 The maximum deformation is 0.057 mm at the 35th pin.
-If the pin gear rotates counterclockwise, the deformation before the peak increases and the increase of the angle of the pin gear.
+If the pin gear rotates counter-clockwise, the deformation before the peak increases, and the deformation after the peak decreases with the increase of the angle of the pin gear.
 According to the deformation distribution trend, with the rotation of the pin gear, the deformation of the 39th pin gradually decreases until it becomes zero, at which time the pair of pin teeth are disengaged.
-At the same time, the 23th pin tooth is in meshing contact immediately, and its deformation quantity increases until it reaches the peak and then gradually decreases until disengaged.
+At the same time, the 23rd pin tooth is in meshing contact immediately, and its deformation quantity increases until it reaches the peak and then gradually decreases until disengaged.